Famous puppeteers. Toys for adults. Dreams of Harlequin

 Rumyantseva S. M - Chairman of the Art Doll Section

-Khudyakova A.K. - corresponding member of the Russian Academy of Arts (RAH), curator of the DOLLART.RU project
+Khudyakova A.K. - Corresponding Member of the Russian Academy of Arts (RAH), curator of the DOLLART.RU project

 Creative Union of Artists of Russia (TSHR)

-Pobedina N. S. - Chairman of the Association of Puppeteers of the Moscow Union of Artists (MOA)
+Pobedina N.S. - Chairman of the Association of Puppet Artists of the Moscow Union of Artists (USA)

 I'll show you a few.

-Dolls by master Oksana Sakharova, Wings project
+Dolls by master Oksana Sakharova, project “Wings”

-Doll Hildegard Gunzel
+Hildegard Gunzel doll

 Boudoir doll Mikaela (92 cm), master Anna Terekhova

-UNIQUE DOLL ART project (Japan).
+Project UNIQUE DOLL ART (Japan).

 Olga Sidorova, ZODIAC project

-Porcelain doll Margarita Tsvetkova "Girl with forget-me-nots".
+Porcelain doll of Margarita Tsvetkova “Girl with forget-me-nots”.

 Photo by Anastasia Gusarova